pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 ## Repetitive or sequential characters

-We want to prevent repetitive passwords such as `aaa`, `1234` or `abcd`.
-We'll set up the following validations so there may be no more than two repeating or three sequential characters in the password.
+We want to prevent repetitive or sequential characters in passwords such as `aaa`, `1234` or `abcd`.

+The rule we'll use is that there may be no more than two repeating or three sequential characters in the password.
+We'll add the validation rule to our user schema module:

 ```elixir
 defmodule MyApp.Users.User do